LukasWoodtli/WebPage/content/pages/projects.md

 ## Profidata AG

 Currently I am working as a senior software developer at Profidata.
 My current task there is to ensure software quality of the highly scalable and parallelized server application Xentis.
-I implemented system tests to check our REST API's, integration tests and unit tests.
+I implemented system tests to check our REST API's as well as integration tests and unit tests.
 To test a big legacy application I found that characterization tests help to increase code quality and capture current behavior.
+With my experience in quality software design and testing techinques I support other developpers with testing and refactoring the huge legacy codebase.

-Previous tasks included the extension of the Xentis server application with REST services to provide its functionality to be used outside of the core application.
+Previous tasks included the extension of the Xentis server application with REST services.
+This enables other systems to use the functionality of Xentis outside of the core application.
 I also worked on the implementation of different functional modules such as investment performance and price services.

 The development is done with modern and generic C++ on Linux and with Java.
 Part of the testing infrastructure is written in Python.